DragonLJQ/csit6000o/assignment1.md

     > For the scope: I want to make each thread use a globally allocated memory block.
     >
     > The values of measurement:
     > I choose the "transfer rate" to measure the EC2 Memory performance (MB/s).
+Transfer rate is a standard metric that is used to measure the speed at which   data or information travels from one location to another.

 2. (1 mark) Run your measurement tool on general purpose `t3.medium`, `m5.large`, and `c5d.large` Linux instances, respectively, and find the performance differences among these instances.
 Launch all the instances in the **US East (N. Virginia)** region.
 Does the performance of EC2 instances increase commensurate with the increase of the number of vCPUs and memory resource?